ponmar/filedb2/README.md

 This is a project for storing, maintaining and presenting meta-data (persons, locations and tags) for files.
 A typical use case is to make a picture and video collection searchable and for running slideshows with extra information.

 FileDB provides a desktop application and ways for exporting data to 3rd party applications.
+Releases are currently only published for Windows, but it is possible to build and run the application in Linux.

 FileDB pros: